felleg/felleg.gitlab.io-backup/content/books/book-49-ansible-for-devops.md

 What can I say about Ansible that probably hasn't been said a thousand times before...
 It seems like a great tool to manage servers!
-I now picture it as a perfect complement to the IaC tools I was previously used to for managing Kubernetes applications (e.g. Pulumi).
+I now picture it as a perfect complement to the IaC tools I was previously used to for managing infrastructure (e.g. Pulumi).
 While it allows for great extensibility, it feels like the design of Ansible always keeps it as simple as possible.
 That is the best of both worlds.